-- 6. Respect themselves and others as members of a diverse community.
+- Respect themselves and others as members of a diverse community.

+- Communicate clearly and effectively.

+Demonstrate essential computer skills.

-- 7. Think critically and creatively.
+- kills.
+7. Think critically and creatively.

+- 4. Demonstrate essential mathematical skills.

+- 5. Develop job seeking skills.

 - 8. Work cooperatively.

-- 9. Value learning.
+9. Value learning.

-Program Requirements

-- For admission, students must meet the following requirements: submit an application and \$30 fee; complete reading, writing, math, and computer skills placement assessments; and submit official high school.
-GED. or HSED transcript. - Students must possess a Wisconsin Apprenticeship Completion Certificate issued by the Department of Workforce Development-Bureau of Apprenticeship Standards registered program which includes a minimum of 400 hours of prescribed apprentice related instruction in the Wisconsin Technical College System. - Complete all prescribed WTCS apprentice related technical instruction.
-Possession of the DWD-BAS Wisconsin Apprenticeship Completion Certificate AND successful completion of all prescribed coursework fulfills the Technical Studies requirement of the Technical Studies-Journeyworker Associate of Applied Science degree.
+- Program Requirements - 1.
+For admission, students must meet the following requirements: submit an application and \$30 fee; complete reading, writing, and math placement assessments; and submit official high school, GED, or HSED transcript. - Students must possess a Wisconsin Apprenticeship Completion Certificate issued by the Department of Workforce Development-Bureau of Apprenticeship Standards registered program which includes a minimum of 400 hours of prescribed apprentice related instruction in the Wisconsin Technical College System. - Complete all prescribed WTCS apprentice related technical instruction.
+Possession of the DWD-BAS Wisconsin Apprenticeship Completion Certificate AND successful completion of all prescribed coursework fulfills the Technical Studies requirement of the Technical Studies-Journevworker Associate of Applied Science degree.

 - 1. 60 Credit Hours - 2.
 39 credits Technical Studies courses (awarded as advanced standing) - 3.
-21 credits General Studies required from the following: - 6 credits Communications - 3 credits Social Science - 3 credits Behavioral Science - 3 credits Mathematics and/or Natural Science - 6 credits additional from General Studies area - 4.
-25% of the total program credits must be completed at Gateway
+21 credits General Studies required from the following: - 6 credits Communications - 3 credits Social Science - 3 credits Behavioral Science - 3 credits Mathematics and/or Natural Science - 6 credits additional from General Studies area

-For a complete list of Graduation Requirements, check the Student Handbook.
+25% of the total program credits must be completed at Gateway For a complete list of Graduation Requirements, check the Student Handbook.

 Gateway Technical College reserves the right to modify curriculum requirements for students who interrupt enrollment for a period of two years or take over seven years to complete.
 Tuition and material fees are determined by the board of the Wisconsin Technical College System.
-Consult Web Advisor for exact fee amounts.
+Consult My Gateway for exact fee amounts.
 Occasionally, the District may offer a particular course out of published sequence.
 By doing so, the District does not obligate itself to offer succeeding courses out of published sequence.
+EQUAL OPPORTUNITY EMPLOYER AND EDUCATOR/EMPLEADOR Y EDUCADOR QUE OFRECE IGUALDAD DE OPORTUNIDADES